a-thul2/OutReach_AI/README.md

-# 🚀 OutreachAI
+# 🚀 OutReach_AI

 > **AI-curated cold outreach that sends only the best message.**

-OutreachAI is an **agentic AI workflow** that generates multiple cold sales email drafts using distinct AI sales personas, evaluates them automatically, and **sends only the single best email**—no spam, no guesswork.
+OutReach_AI is an **agentic AI workflow** that generates multiple cold sales email drafts using distinct AI sales personas, evaluates them automatically, and **sends only the single best email**—no spam, no guesswork.

 Unlike traditional AI email generators, OutreachAI enforces **quality through consensus**.